-At the direction of the Vice President of Academic Affairs, courses which are not prescribed in a specified plan of study may be offered on a Pass/Fail grading basis.
+At the direction of the Chief Academic Officer, courses which are not prescribed in a specified plan of study may be offered on a Pass/Fail grading basis.
 Also, students may opt to take courses on an individual Pass/Fail basis.
-However, only a maximum total of 7 credits of Pass/Fail may be used towards a student's educational plan of study at Mesalands Community College.
+However, only a maximum total of seven (7) credits of Pass/Fail may be used towards a student's educational plan of study at Mesalands Community College.
 Students must maintain a 75% average to receive a grade of "P." Any lower average will be recorded as an "F."